jamieomaguire/CompSizer/README.md

 - **components**: (object) Configuration for each component.
 Each key corresponds to a component name.
   - `maxSize`: (string) The maximum allowable size for the component (e.g., `50KB`, `500KB`).
   - `warnOnIncrease`: (string) Warn if the size increases by more than the specified percentage.
-  - `include`: (array) Glob patterns specific to the component to include.
+  - `distFolderLocation`: (string) Path pointing to the built component files.
   - `exclude`: (array) Glob patterns specific to the component to exclude.
 (Overrides the base `exclude`)
 - **defaults**: (object) Default settings that apply to all components.
   - `warnOnIncrease`: (string) Default warning threshold for size increases.